Look at the function below and say if it is polymorphic or not.

 };

-On the one hand, yes, the user is passed from outside, and we can substitute it by passing an object of another class there.
-On the other hand, the EmailSender class is explicitly used inside the function, and you can't replace it without rewriting the code itself.
+On the one hand, it is polymorphic because we pass the user from outside, and we can substitute it by passing an object of another class there.
+On the other hand, we use the class EmailSender explicitly inside the function, and you can't replace it without rewriting the code itself.

-This code demonstrates a simple but important idea.
-Subtype polymorphism is possible when an object is passed into a function from outside, rather than being constructed directly inside it.
+This code demonstrates a simple but crucial idea.
+Subtype polymorphism is possible when we pass an object into a function from outside rather than construct directly inside it.

-Honestly, you can also create an object inside a function, but in that case, the class name must be created (or obtained) dynamically.
-We will look at this technique later, in the lesson about metaprogramming.
+We can also create an object inside a function, but we should obtain the class name dynamically.
+We will look at this technique later in the lesson about metaprogramming.

-Another example with a catch.
+Another example is with a catch.
 Is there polymorphism in the code below?

 const sayHi = (user) => {